nbieber/FEWD_Slides/lesson1/slides.md

 *	Introductions
 *	Course Structure
+*	What is Web Development?
-*	Intro To Web Development
+*	How a Web Project works?
-*	Tools & Services
+*	Tools & Services & Process
-*	Version Control
+*	Code Along
 *	HTML Tags
 *	Lab Time

+##Firstly, well done on making the choice to learn "the web"

+* You've made a great choice to learn web development
+* Why?
+  * You're setting yourself up well for the future
+  * It's a great starting off point to becoming a developer
+  * The ubiquity of JavaScript (server-side, mobile apps, utilities such reveal.js)
+  * It's fun and empowering (and evolving)